 The progress of meeting the local priorities will be monitored with measurable indicators identified by Portage County Community Health Improvement Planning Partners.
-The smaller dedicated groups that are working on action steps meet on an as needed basis.
-Subcommittees for each of the five priorities meet quarterly to report out the progress.
-A Steering Committee has been formed to review and guide the activities of all other groups, and ensures dissemination of the Community Health Improvement Plan and associated activities to the community.
-Action steps, responsible person/agency, and timelines are reviewed at the end of each year by the Steering Committee.
-Edits and revisions are made accordingly.
+The smaller dedicated groups that are working on action steps will meet on an as needed basis.
+Subcommittees for each of the five priorities will meet quarterly to report out the progress.
+A Steering Committee will be formed to review and guide the activities of all other groups.
+The Steering Committee will form a plan to disseminate the Community Health Improvement Plan to the community.
+Action steps, responsible person/agency, and timelines will be reviewed at the end of each year by the Steering Committee.
+Edits and revisions will be made accordingly.